bgreenlee/WeatherBar/index.md

 The next thing we need is something to manage communication with the weather API.

-File ⟶ New File ⟶ OS X Source ⟶ Swift File ⟶ WeatherAPI.swift, and add the following, making sure you insert your API key.
+File ⟶ New File ⟶ OS X Source ⟶ Swift File ⟶ WeatherAPI.swift, and add the following, **making sure you insert your API key**.

 ~~~ swift
 import Foundation